KshitijBharambe/Blockchain-Based-Property-Registration/README.md

 truffle compile
 truffle migrate
 ```
-6 .Copy contract address as seen in the image below and paste in variable `contractAddress` located in the file `./lib/constant/constant.dart`
+7. Copy contract address as seen in the image below and paste in variable `contractAddress` located in the file `./lib/constant/constant.dart`
 <pre>
 2_deploy_migration.js
 =====================